paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-053-monetary-transactions.md

 In subsection (c), the words “(hereafter referred to as the ‘Secretary’)” are omitted because of the restatement.
 The words “under the authority of this subchapter and any other authority conferred by law” are omitted as surplus.
 The word “prescribe” is substituted for “supplement” for clarity.
 The words “the statement of findings under” and “the submission of” are omitted as surplus.
 The words “Reports required under this subchapter shall cover foreign currency transactions” are omitted because of the restatement.
 The words “such terms are” and “the policy of” are omitted as surplus.

 #### References in Text
-Section 5(b) of the Trading With the Enemy Act, referred to in subsec. (a)(3), is also classified to [section 95a of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section95a&num=0&edition=prelim), Banks and Banking.
+Section 5(b) of the Trading With the Enemy Act (50 App.
+U.S.C.
+5(b)), referred to in subsec. (a)(3), is section 5(b) of act Oct.
+6, 1917, ch.
+106, 40 Stat.
+415, which was editorially transferred and is now classified to [section 4305(b) of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4305/b&num=0&edition=prelim), War and National Defense.

 <a id="section-5316"></a>